Care and Development of Young Children (CDYC)

 Planning and implementing developmentally appropriate curriculum and materials for young children; required knowledge and skills in curriculum content area and in developmentally appropriate practice.

 - Administration of Early Childhood Programs (3-3-0)

-Prerequisites: Three (3) years experience as a director in a child care setting or CDA credential (or test-out equivalent), and permission from the CDYC program coordinator.
+Prerequisites: Three (3) years experience as a director in a child care setting or CDA credential (or test-out equivalent), and/or permission from the CDYC program coordinator.